polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 Obviously, everyone should adjust the content of their fallback configuration to suit themselves.
 I suggest aiming for a minimalistic and robust approach.

-For the structure of this fallback configuration, let's replicate the same structure of our normal config.
-Although, unlike what I do here, you could think about grouping everything in a single module; the problem with that is that grouping every module into a single fallback module could conflict with the logic of the solution presented in this article.
-So I suggest following this approach and adjusting it afterward if you like.
+For the structure of this fallback configuration, let's replicate the structure of our normal config.
+Although, unlike what I do here, you could group everything into a single module; it's up to you.
 In any case, let's create the `fallback` directory and include `settings.lua` and `mappings.lua` inside:

 ```terminal